-2) Study of the representative algorithms of each family versus classical ones with imbalanced data sets: Once we have selected the representative algorithms of each family we aim now to compare their classification ability in imbalanced data sets versus the classical non-evolutionary algorithms.
-The average results using the geometric mean, together with the associated ranking for each method are shown in Table XXVII, whereas a box plot representation that summarises the performance over all data sets is depicted in Figure 14.
+have selected the representative algorithms of each family we aim at comparing now their classification ability in imbalanced data sets versus the classical non-evolutionary algorithms.
+The average results using the geometric mean, together with the associated ranking for each method, are shown in Table XXVII, whereas a box plot representation that summarizes the performance over all data sets is depicted in Fig. 14.